SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This 550-acre park is loaded with massive old-growth redwoods and is located just north of San Francisco.
 If you've never seen a redwood tree, the ones in this park grow to several hundreds of feet and are as majestic as anything you can imagine in the world.

 If you are traveling with kids, check out their "Junior Ranger" program.
-They will get a book, be able to fill out all kinds of information, and then teach others what they learned they get home!
+They will get a book, be able to fill out all kinds of information, and then teach others what they learned when they get home!
 It is really fun.

 >> More about visiting Muir Woods